az-digitalag/dpp-extractor-plot/README.md

 Another option is to download a .zip of the repository and unzip it into your project; we will not be covering this approach.
 If you are using [GitHub](https://github.com) you can clone the [repository](https://github.com/az-digitalag/Drone-Processing-Pipeline.git) as a [template](https://help.github.com/en/articles/creating-a-repository-from-a-template).

-**Clone**
+**Clone**: \
 The advantage to cloning is that you have a stable copy of the code to change as you want.
 The disadvantage of cloning is that when the template gets updated you will need to manually merge any changes.

-**Submodule**
+To clone the template, open a command window and change to the location of your repository on disk (for example, `cd ~/my-repo`).
+Next use git to clone the template project by running `git clone https://github.com/az-digitalag/dpp-extractor-plot.git extractor-ruby`.

+**Submodule**: \
 The advantage of using a submodule is that it's easy to update to the latest template code through a single command.
 The disadvantage of using a submodule is that the file system layout of a project is more complex.

-At this time, only cloning is documented.
-We are hoping to document submodules in the near future.

-To clone the template, open a command window and change to the location of your repository on disk (for example, `cd ~/my-repo`).
-Next use git to clone the template project by running `git clone https://github.com/az-digitalag/dpp-extractor-plot.git extractor-ruby`.
+To use the submodule approach, create the submodule in your folder.
+For example, `git submodule add https://github.com/az-digitalag/dpp-extractor-plot.git ./extractor` will create the submodule link and place the files in a folder named "extractor".
+Follow the submodule specific command options in the following sections.

 At this time you may want to check your changes into source control.
 Note that after running the [Generate Files](#generate) step we recommend deleting a file.